Overview

 Honestly, though, the game penalizing you for a couple of minor slip-ups almost feels insulting given how much worse some of its own mistakes are.
 This is especially true for its writing, which I swear does more to ruin the experience than help it along.

 The most obvious issue is Anne’s inability to shut up.
-She takes almost every opportunity to chime in, whether it’s with unfunny remarks about something you just did or entirely unnecessary lines that neither help the situation nor feel natural.
+She takes almost every opportunity to chime in, whether it’s with unfunny remarks about something you just did or entirely unnecessary lines that neither help the situation nor feel natural, even if she's almost within kissing distance from a monster.

 It makes playing the game feel less like a personal experience and more like someone is backseating you the entire time.
 Someone very annoying.
-Wait, was there an option to mute Anne?
+Which is a shame, because the story itself is… well, it’s not outright terrible.
+It’s serviceable, if somewhat contrived.

-Anne’s brother, who’s framed from the moment communications begin as her most reliable ally, isn’t much help mechanically either.
-He often shows up, does a brief Prince Charming routine, then peaces out, leaving you to fend for yourself the moment you regain control.
-Is the game just making a fool out of you?
+On top of that, Anne’s brother, who’s framed from the moment communications begin as her most reliable ally, isn’t much help mechanically either.
+He often shows up, does a brief Prince Charming routine, then peaces out, leaving you to fend for yourself again, even after long-awaited reunions

-At one point, I actually dreaded finishing a stage because it meant risking another barrage of notifications from Anne’s friends and their useless drivel.
+At one point, I actually dreaded finishing a stage because it often meant risking another barrage of notifications from Anne’s friends and their useless drivel.
 Sure, things improve later on, as you’d expect from something attempting narrative progression.
-But by then, you’d probably have already forgotten what was happening in the first place.
-My disappointment is immeasurable, and my day is ruined.
+But by then, you’ve likely already forgotten what was happening in the first place.

 There’s No Tension at All

 First of all, deaths.
 If you’re going to die often, the least the game could do is let you go out with a bit of dignity, right?
-Instead, monsters just instagib you with zero ceremony; not even a quick cut-in to acknowledge your effort.
+Instead, monsters just instagib you with zero ceremony.
+No dramatic sting, no brief cut-in, nothing.
+Upgrades, too, aren’t very satisfying to obtain.
+They're simply handed to you at save points, complete with a tutorial pop-up to make sure you don’t miss the moment.

 As for the actual act of sneaking around, though, there is one silver lining: the heartbeat-based stamina system is genuinely interesting, forcing you not only to stop but to crouch in order to recover properly.
-Some enemies can even hear your labored breathing, restricting mechanics you’d normally rely on in a panic.
+Some enemies can even hear your labored breathing which, on top of the noise-based detection mechanics, restricts the options you’d normally rely on in a panic.

 What about the app-based environmental manipulation, then?
 It’s a mixed bag, honestly, despite looking like the most engaging part of the game.
 Some interactions are genuinely creative and fun to exploit, true, but others feel outright ridiculous.
 Like, really?
 I can disable an enemy by forcing them to sprint endlessly on an escalator?